Hong Kong police briefly turn water cannon on protesters, fire tear gas

-HONG KONG (Reuters) - Hong Kong police briefly fired water cannon and volleys of tear gas to force back brick-throwing protesters on Sunday after violent clashes a day earlier during which police also fired tear gas for the first time in more than a week.
+HONG KONG (Reuters) - Hong Kong police fired tear gas and a short, weak burst of water cannon to force back brick-throwing protesters on Sunday after violent clashes a day earlier at which police fired tear gas for the first time in more than a week.

 At least one petrol bomb was thrown by protesters.
-The water cannon, which had not been used in years of anti-government protests, soon pulled away.
+The water cannon, which had not been used in years of anti-government protests, soon withdrew.

-The Chinese-ruled city’s MTR rail operator suspended some services to try to prevent people gathering but protesters made it to a sports stadium in the vast container port of Kwai Chung, from where they marched to nearby Tsuen Wan.
+The Chinese-ruled city’s MTR rail operator had suspended some services to try to prevent people gathering but the protesters, calling for democracy in the former British colony, made it to a sports stadium in the vast container port of Kwai Chung, from where they marched to nearby Tsuen Wan.

 Some dug up bricks from the pavement and wheeled them away to use as ammunition, others sprayed detergent on the road to make it slippery for the lines of police.
 Clashes spread in many directions.

 Police had warned earlier they would launch a “dispersal operation” and told people to leave.
+Hundreds remained long after dusk fell.

 “Some radical protesters have removed railings ... and set up barricades with water-filled barriers, bamboo sticks, traffic cones and other objects,” they said in a statement.